Rounak-T/JobLens-UI/README.md

 - **Predict My Role** — Let the AI detect your best-fit job role based on your resume, then surface live job openings matched to your profile.
 - **One-click Apply** — Jump straight from a recommended job to its application page.
 - **Responsive** — Clean split-pane layout on laptops, stacked layout on phones — no broken UI when results come in.
-- **Nothing OS vibe** — Monospace typography, dot-matrix accents, high-contrast dark UI.
+- **Minimal Interface** — Monospace typography, dot-matrix accents, high-contrast dark UI.

 ---